Pallab38/Implicit-Articulated-3D-Human-Motion-Synthesis/README.md

 #### 2. Painter Network:
 The painter network models the color at any location as a function of that 3D coordinate, normalized view direction, and latent codes.
 #### Positional Encoding:
+Gaussian Fourier feature mapping [[5]](#5) to encode 3D points and normalized view-direction to a higher-dimensional space.
 ### Differentiable Rendering: